popsim-consortium/stdpopsim/docs/tutorial.rst

 and allows samples to be drawn from 4 contemporary populations representing African, European, Asian and African-American groups.

-Using the ``--help-genetic-maps`` option, we can also see what recombination maps are available:
+Using the ``--help-genetic-maps`` option, we can also see what genetic maps are available:

 .. command-output:: stdpopsim HomSap --help-genetic-maps